 - New York University, (B.A., summa cum laude, Phi Beta Kappa, 2009)

-Co-lead trial counsel in a class action in the District of Oregon.
-Simon tried the case to verdict.
-The jury found that the Defendant had violated the TCPA 1,850,440 times, amounting to $925 million dollars in damages.
+Co-lead trial counsel in a consumer class action in federal court in Oregon.
+The Defendant ViSalus, a multilevel marketing company for dietary supplements, is accused of conducting massive-scale robocalling campaigns in violation of the Telephone Consumer Protection Act.
+Dovel & Luner joined the case as trial counsel a few months before trial.
+Simon tried the case to verdict in April 2019.
+The jury found that the Defendant had violated the TCPA almost two million times, amounting to $925 million dollars in damages.

-Lead counsel for FlexStent in a patent infringement case in the Central District of California against Abbott Labs.
-The case involves vascular stent technology.
+Lead counsel for FlexStent in a patent infringement case in the Central District of California and a related Inter Partes Review.
+FlexStent alleges that Abbott Labs willfully infringed its patent on foundational vascular stent technology by making and selling drug-eluting vascular stents.

 Lead counsel for the patent owner in a global IP enforcement campaign related to patented controller technology used in modern video game consoles.
 The case involves IP in multiple countries including the United States, Germany, and China.